Wallpaper: 18th century

 In 1712, during the reign of Queen Anne, a wallpaper tax was introduced which was not abolished until 1836.
-By the mid-eighteenth century, Britain was the leading wallpaper manufacturer in Europe, exporting vast quantities to Europe in addition to selling on the middle-class British market.
+By the mid-18th century, Britain was the leading wallpaper manufacturer in Europe, exporting vast quantities to Europe in addition to selling on the middle-class British market.
 However this trade was seriously disrupted in 1755 by the Seven Years' War and later the Napoleonic Wars, and by a heavy level of duty on imports to France.

 In 1748 the British Ambassador to Paris decorated his salon with blue flock wallpaper, which then became very fashionable there.
 In the 1760s the French manufacturer Jean-Baptiste Réveillon hired designers working in silk and tapestry to produce some of the most subtle and luxurious wallpaper ever made.
 His sky blue wallpaper with fleurs-de-lys was used in 1783 on the first balloons by the Montgolfier brothers.
 The landscape painter Jean-Baptiste Pillement discovered in 1763 a method to use fast colours.

 Hand-blocked wallpapers like these use hand-carved blocks and by the 18th century designs include panoramic views of antique architecture, exotic landscapes and pastoral subjects, as well as repeating patterns of stylized flowers, people and animals.

 In 1785 Christophe-Philippe Oberkampf had invented the first machine for printing coloured tints on sheets of wallpaper.
 In 1799 Louis-Nicolas Robert patented a machine to produce continuous lengths of paper, the forerunner of the Fourdrinier machine.
 This ability to produce continuous lengths of wallpaper now offered the prospect of novel designs and nice tints being widely displayed in drawing rooms across Europe.

 Wallpaper manufacturers active in England in the 18th century included John Baptist Jackson and John Sherringham.
 Among the firms established in 18th-century America: J. F. Bumstead & Co.
 (Boston), William Poyntell (Philadelphia), John Rugar (New York).